jloleysens/jloleysens.github.io/content/blog/code/errors/index.md

    happening, if any layer below is unreliable, we are unreliable.
 2. For instance [Out of the Tarpit](http://curtclifton.net/papers/MoseleyMarks06a.pdf) is a fantastic article on the pitfalls of carelessly managing state.
-3. Other, compiled languages, would never have generated a program that would allow an error like this, but I am putting this consideration aside because they can still allow analogous errors to occur; albeit hidden amidst a lot more text usually.
+3. Other, compiled, languages would never have generated a program that would allow an error like this, but I am putting this consideration aside because they can still allow analogous errors to occur; albeit hidden amidst a lot more text usually.
-4. Consider checking out [fp-ts](https://gcanti.github.io/fp-ts/) very cool TypeScript implementations of common abstract data structures.
+4. Consider checking out [fp-ts](https://gcanti.github.io/fp-ts/) -- very cool TypeScript implementations of common abstract data structures.
 5. Monads are one response to forcing us to engage with the possibility that many parts of our program can create "unexpected" results.